 But how does everyone find out about all these events, anyway?
 We have a few tips for that, too:

 At your job or internship, ask your colleagues if there are any meetups they attend.
-Ask for recommendations. do the same - also, many meetups are run by community organizations such as Women Who Code or Java User Group.
-Ask if there is anyone in your company that is involved with any meetups.
+Ask if there is anyone in your company that hosts or is involved with any meetups, and if you can help.
 Joining in and helping to facilitate is an awesome way to get involved.